ethereum/consensus-specs/specs/_features/eip7732/beacon-chain.md

 *Note*: state transition is fundamentally modified in EIP-7732.
 The full state transition is broken in two parts, first importing a signed block and then importing an execution payload.

 The post-state corresponding to a pre-state `state` and a signed beacon block `signed_block` is defined as `state_transition(state, signed_block)`.
 State transitions that trigger an unhandled exception (e.g. a failed `assert` or an out-of-range list access) are considered invalid.
 State transitions that cause a `uint64` overflow or underflow are also considered invalid.

 The post-state corresponding to a pre-state `state` and a signed execution payload envelope `signed_envelope` is defined as `process_execution_payload(state, signed_envelope)`.
 State transitions that trigger an unhandled exception (e.g. a failed `assert` or an out-of-range list access) are considered invalid.
-State transitions that cause a `uint64` overflow or underflow are also considered invalid.
+State transitions that cause an `uint64` overflow or underflow are also considered invalid.

 ### Block processing